 I like having a simple Rhythm/ Daily Routine.
 This is not exactly how things are at the moment but this is the goal of how I would like our day to look like.
 Everything is still in pencil till I figure out exactly how I want this page to look like.

 After the website info and rhythm/ routine page, I decided to not add anything else and go straight to my monthly spread.
-I figured if I feel the need to add any extra collections then I can do so later at any time.
+If I feel the need to add any extra collections then I can do so later at any time.

 After the current month’s spread, I start my weekly spreads.
-I decided to set up my weekly spread like a traditional homeschool planner’s weekly layout but instead of filling it out ahead of time of what to do for the week, I am only jotting down what gets done.
+I decided to set up my weekly spread like a traditional homeschool planner’s weekly layout.
+The difference is instead of filling it out ahead of time, I am only jotting down what actually gets done.
 Here are a couple of weeks’ examples.

 As you can see, we got a lot more done on some days compared to others.
 We are still working on getting our routine established and being more consistent.
-I also had a week recently where my chronic idiopathic urticaria (spontaneous hives) acted up and was unable to get any schoolwork in.
+Recently my chronic idiopathic urticaria (spontaneous hives) acted up and was unable to get any schoolwork in that week.
 Weeks like that I try to at least just do our read alouds which I did not write down.

 So far I am really liking this whole reverse planning thing.
 Writing down what we do has actually been motivating for me.
 I feel more satisfied with seeing what we have done compared to only checking off a list of what needs to be done.
 It also is helpful to easily see what we are not getting enough of.

-Although I am not using my homeschool bullet journal to plan things out for the year, I do have a binder that I have setup with the year’s goals, master checklists, and procedures for everything.
+Although I am not using my homeschool bullet journal to plan things out for the year, I have a binder that contains the year’s goals, master checklists, and procedures for everything.
 I don’t look at that every day like I do with my homeschool bullet journal.
-I will go in more detail about my homeschool teacher binder another time.
+I will go into more detail about my homeschool teacher binder another time.